hurchalla/modular_arithmetic/README.md

 ![Alt text](images/clockxtrasmall_border2.jpg?raw=true "Clock Gears, photo by Krzysztof Golik, licensed CC BY-SA 4.0")

 Clockwork is a high performance, easy to use Modular Arithmetic library for C++ provided as a "header-only" library, supporting up to 128 bit integer types, and providing extensive support for Montgomery arithmetic.
 If you want or need Montgomery arithmetic in this range, or general modular arithmetic functions, Clockwork is almost certainly the fastest and easiest library you could use.
-For best performance make sure you define the standard C++ macro NDEBUG.

 The library requires only C++11, and works with all higher versions of the C++ standard.